bernatferragut/CCT/Introductions/AI Ethics.md

 ## Reflection
-**Knowing your bubble gives you the power to:**
+**Knowing your preference bubble gives you the power to:**

-* Take a step back - Are you always looking at the same kind of video, photos clicking on similar links?
+* Are you always looking at the same kind of videos and photos or clicking on similar links?
 * Check your emotions - Once you are online looking at things how long do you want to stay ? is it what you want to be doing?
 * Curate your content  - expand your bubble talk to your friends, you parents, your teachers about what you look at and get suggestions about what they like to look at